cpplibv/libv/LIBV-TODO.md

 libv.ui: UI level storage system
 		context().storage<UIUserConfig>() : UIUserConfig&
 libv.ui: UI based file watcher, libv.fsw > queue > ui loop event stage > broadcast

+libv.ui: Idea for over restricted string_2D: in content would exceed limit, just push the lines or characters closer to each other (could be policy driven)

 ext.x3: currently on debug build x3 parser in libv.ctrl fails with an assert, it will be the utf8 string parsing with char... ext.x3: make sure that every rule is static